adrianschung/ironman-unlocks/README.md

 Track your OSRS Ironman gear unlocks with this simple application here. <https://adrianschung.github.io/ironman-unlocks/>

 Just click on whatever item you grinded hours for to track your gear progress easily.

-Currently only Barrows and GWD items are listed but more are being added.
+Or lookup your/anybody's current stats.
+Then check the calculators to see how much exp and how many items you need to reach your goals.

 ## Future items